MERN-Quiz-App/Quiz-App-Docs/README.md

 ## PURPOSE
 There are three main purposes of this application:
-1. To provide a fun way to learn new things on a wide range of topics.
-It's been proven that children (and adults) learn better when they are having fun and happy.
-Therefore, the application is an effort to encourage learning at all ages.
+1. The application's first purpose is an education tool to help people learn a fun way.
+Therefore, the application is an effort to encourage learning for all ages.

-2. To be used as a tool for teaching and assessment.
-This application is suitable to use in a classroom because its topics can be added, and there is no limits.
-It is another tool for teachers to make their lessons more interactive and interesting.
+2. To be used as a resource for teaching and assessment.
+This application is suitable to use in a classroom to make lessons interactive and interesting.
+Features such as creating new quizzes under different categories can make the learning experience more customisable.

 3. At the end of the day, the application is a game, so it aims to entertain.
-The user/player can use it as a light-hearted way to wind down, or tas a challenge to their friends.
+The user/player can use it as a light-hearted way to wind down, or as a challenge to their friends.

 ## FUNCTIONALITY/FEATURES